 How to report your crypto taxes in the US

 Taxes on your cryptocurrency should be filed together with your annual tax return.
-You can either file your crypto taxes using paper forms, or you can use tax apps like TurboTax or TaxAct.
+You can either file your crypto taxes using paper forms or tax apps like TurboTax or TaxAct.
 The deadline for reporting your crypto taxes is the same as your ordinary tax return deadline.

 Crypto tax forms